eslint-config-standard vs eslint-config-airbnb vs eslint-config-xo

 XO provides excellent integration capabilities, particularly with TypeScript projects.
 Its support for modern JavaScript features and tools makes it a strong candidate for developers looking to maintain high code quality.

-How to Choose: eslint-config-airbnb vs eslint-config-standard vs eslint-config-xo
+How to Choose: eslint-config-standard vs eslint-config-airbnb vs eslint-config-xo

 • eslint-config-airbnb: